2013 MTN 8

 The 2013 MTN 8 was the 39th tournament of South Africa's annual football (soccer) cup competition.
 It featured the top eight teams of the Premier Soccer League table at the end of the 2012-13 season.

+It was won by Platinum Stars.

 Teams

 The eight teams that competed in the MTN 8 knockout competition are listed below according to their finishing position in the 2012-13 season.